-- Mister Nobody, from the Wild Card series, was trapped in the form of King Kong for nearly thirty years before someone realized that, since apes are immune to the wild card virus, the Giant Ape had to be an actual person inside that form.
-He was rescued by the telepathic Doctor Tachyon, and has since got his life together for the most part.
+- Mister Nobody from Wild Cards was trapped in the form of King Kong for nearly thirty years before someone realized that, since apes are immune to the wild card virus, the Giant Ape had to be an actual person inside that form.
+He was rescued by the telepathic Doctor Tachyon and has since got his life together for the most part.

 - In Animorphs #35, Marco can't deal with the stress of his father marrying his math teacher (because he doesn't realize that Marco's mom isn't really dead), so he starts to morph Mix and Match.
 A similar plot occurs with Rachel in #12 (with Involuntary Shapeshifting), although this is due to an allergic reaction.

 - An early example happens in Harlan Ellison's short story, "All the Sounds of Fear", in which Stanislaviskian actor Richard Becker, famous for becoming his roles and avoiding the limelight personally, goes insane and starts to become each of his roles again, going backward.
 At one point, when he switches from one role to another, we're told that his face seems to almost physically shift.
 And at the end after he's been his first role again, we get our last glimpse of him in a cell at the asylum, screaming "Give me some light!" over and over again, his face an eyeless blank.